 People often think that comprehensive insurance covers valuable belongings that were in the car that was broken during a collision or belongings that were stolen during a break-in.
 That’s not the case.
 Also, comprehensive coverage typically doesn’t cover damage to a rental car the policyholder might need.
 That’s why rental companies require another type of insurance from the customer.

 Not all insurance companies include towing coverage with comprehensive or collision coverage, but some do.
 Some automotive insurers offer a more complete optional roadside assistance package so their customers can avoid towing.
 This might cover changing a flat tire, gas delivery, and battery charging.
-Representatives from an independent agency such as Great Northern Insurance Agency can provide more details on all of these aspects.
+Representatives from an independent agency such as Business Name can provide more details on all of these aspects.